 What is GDPR to small businesses?

-None of this is bad news for small businesses though.
-What small businesses need to do to comply with GDPR will also make them more secure, efficient and productive.
+The steps small businesses need to take to comply with GDPR will make them more secure, efficient and productive.
 All businesses should be doing these things anyway.

 In the end, GDPR is a win for everyone!